dendronhq/dendron-site/vault/dendron.contribute.documentation.md

 ## Summary
 If you would like to contribute to the docs, you can do so by either making changes on github directly or by cloning our website repo and sending us a pull request.

-### Making Changes on Github
+### Making Changes on GitHub

-Click `Edit this page on github` at the bottom left corner of every page.
+Click `Edit this page on GitHub` at the bottom left corner of every page.
 This is recommended way of making a change.
-The only pre-requisite is that you have a [github](https://github.com/) account.
+The only pre-requisite is that you have a [GitHub](https://github.com/) account.
     <a href="https://www.loom.com/share/4a1b67f3fd1a40dab16949e9ea5e53dc"> <img style="" src="https://cdn.loom.com/sessions/thumbnails/4a1b67f3fd1a40dab16949e9ea5e53dc-with-play.gif"> </a>

 Images